Exabyte-io/documentation/docs/tutorials/materials/combinatorial-screening.md

 **Permutations** change all element atoms in the [basis](../../properties-directory/structural/basis.md) of the crystal structure simultaneously, and are enabled when chemical elements are separated by slashes (`/`) with no trailing spaces.

-The user should try replacing the first line under the "Generate Combinatorial Set" dialog, containing the Gallium atom located at the origin of the unit cell, with the following line.
+The user should hence try replacing the first line under the "Generate Combinatorial Set" dialog, containing the Gallium atom located at the origin of the unit cell, with the following line.

 ```text
 Zn/Mg 0.0 0.0 0.0
 ```

-Pressing the "Generate Combinatorial Set" button at the bottom of the dialog will generate permutations of the Gallium Phosphide crystal structure containing p-type dopants, which are added to the [left-hand sidebar list of structures](../../materials-designer/sidebar-items.md) of Materials Designer on top of the original GaP material structure.
+Pressing the "Generate Combinatorial Set" button at the bottom of the dialog will generate the permutations of the Gallium Phosphide crystal structure containing p-type dopants, which are added to the [left-hand sidebar list of structures](../../materials-designer/sidebar-items.md) of Materials Designer, on top of the original GaP material structure.

-Hence, if the basis atoms of the original GaP structure had the following atomic positions, expressed in fractional coordinates and viewable under the [source editor](../../materials-designer/source-editor/basis.md) interface component:
+The basis atoms of the original GaP structure had the following atomic positions, expressed in fractional coordinates and viewable under the [source editor](../../materials-designer/source-editor/basis.md) interface component:

 ```text
 Ga     0.000000    0.000000    0.000000
 P      0.750000    0.750000    0.750000
 ```

-Consequently, the resulting permutations will consist in the following two crystal structures:
+Consequently, the resulting permutations consist in the following two crystal structure possibilities:

 ```text
 Zn     0.000000    0.000000    0.000000